API Reference

 DataSets.newfile

-Create a new file which may be later assigned to a permanent location in a tree.
+.
 If not assigned to a permanent location, the temporary file is cleaned up during garbage collection.

 Example